apl-cornell/viaduct/artifact-eval/README.md

 To reproduce the evaluation results in the submission (Section 7), we have provided a `benchmark.py` script to drive the Viaduct compiler and runtime system.
-Certain benchmarks may require some additional setup, which is detailed below.
+Certain benchmarks may require some additional setup depending on your system, which is detailed below.

 ### Before you start